 Overall, we offer a program that provides detox with the understanding that different drugs or alcohol are responsible for a wide variety of withdrawal symptoms.
 Likewise, depressants (for instance, barbiturates, benzodiazepines, and alcohol) normally require gradual weaning from the substance while utilizing other medications to help with the risks of:

 - increased body temperature

 However, stimulants, including amphetamines, methamphetamine, cocaine, and Ritalin, generally have mild withdrawal symptoms that generally only require emotional support from family, loved ones, and counselors.
-Because they’ve developed stimulant psychosis, it isn’t uncommon for chronic stimulants-users to need medication to prevent:
+Furthermore, because they’ve developed stimulant psychosis, it isn’t uncommon for chronic stimulants-users to need medication to prevent: